Dissertation Research Travel Grants 2023-24

 1. Admission to candidacy before disbursement of the award.

-All materials should be emailed to email@example.com no later than Friday April 28th.
-Announcements of the winners will be made in early June 2017.
+All materials should be emailed to email@example.com no later than Monday, May 1.
+Announcements of the winners will be made in late May/early June 2023.
 Each application must include:

 1. A completed application form which includes a statement, itinerary, and budget.